devisions/garagesale/README.md

 ### Setup

+Run `./run-admin.sh migrate` to run the database migration, meaning populating the application's database objects.

+Optionally, run `./run-admin.sh seed` to feed in some initial/testing data to play with.

 Run `./run-admin keygen private.pem` to generate the `private.pem` file that will store the private key used for signing the JWT tokens returned as a result of a successful user authentication (see `/v1/users/token` operation for details).

 <br/>